(Fijian song of sad farewell)

 I have never seen published anything even approaching an accurate translation of these words those in the famous Seekers recording are schmaltzy and inadequate.

-Because I am frequently asked, while I make no great claims for it, what follows is my pretty literal translation of Verse One and Chorus (I make no attempt to turn it into rhyme):
+Because I am frequently asked, while I make no great claims for it, what follows is my pretty literal translation (I make no attempt to turn it into rhyme):

 It is hard to go past the beautiful male voices in this version, sung by the Republic of Fiji Military Forces Band at the Edinburgh Tattoo in 1998.
 You can watch the whole thing of course, but for Isa Lei go scroll through to 3.57.
 You will have to put up with the unctuous announcer and his erroneous comments about the song, but it is worth just thinking of other things until they come into their own.
 Beautiful.